lizardsystem/tags2sdists/README.rst

 Using the apache-served index
 -----------------------------

 You can use such a custom apache-served index in two ways.
-Easy_install has a ``-i`` option for passing along an index::
+Pip has a ``-i`` option for passing along an index::

-    $> easy_install -i http://packages.my.server/ zest.releaser
+    $ pip install -i http://packages.my.server/ zest.releaser

 In buildout, you can set it like this::